necromancer/necromancer/README.md

 # Necromancer

-A free, open source cards game inspired by Spectromancer, Magic: The Gathering, and the like build in web technologies such as HTML5, JS and CSS.
+A free, open source cards game inspired by Spectromancer, Magic: The Gathering, and the like build in web technologies such as HTML5, JS and CSS in top of NW.js.